Cooks and nurses go down 6K officers to protect prisoners in U.S. prisons | ExBulletin

 The prison bureau does not say how much money has been spent on augmentation in the last few years.
 Records reviewed by AP show soaring costs from both augmentation and overtime.
 In a federal prison in Beaumont, Texas, authorities spent $ 8.1 million on overtime last year.
 The annual budget for the entire government agency is close to $ 7.8 billion.

-The agency said it would have to rely on overtime and the relocation of other staff “if there were not enough prison officers to cover the facility’s critical custody posts.”
+The bureau said that if sufficient prison officers were not available to cover the agency’s critical custody posts, it would have to resort to overtime and the relocation of other staff.

-“This is not a new practice,” officials said in a statement.
-“It is important to note that the staff assigned to our institution are initially professional law enforcement officers, regardless of profession.
-All staff are trained accordingly and are routine and It is expected to perform law enforcement functions in extraordinary situations. “
+“This is not a new practice,” officials said in a statement, “note that the staff assigned to our institution are the first professional law enforcement officers, regardless of profession.
+Important.
+All staff are trained accordingly and are expected to perform law enforcement functions in everyday and extraordinary situations.

-However, prison officers say there is a difference between patroling the same cell block daily (maintaining skills and sensations) and doing regular side jobs.
+However, prison officers say it makes a difference to patrol the same cell block daily to maintain skills and sensations and to do side jobs on a regular basis.

-The staffing situation at Beaumont is very strict, and prison staff do not have enough police officers to protect the prisoners, so they are only locked in prisons on weekends.
+Due to the very tight staffing situation in Beaumont, prison staff do not have enough police officers to protect the prisoners, so they are only locked in prisons on weekends.
 Visits to the prison were suspended until further notice.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online